You are in the CarrTracks website Picture Gallery.

 Here is an idea of what traffic was like in the 1919.
 The January 1920 Southern Pacific Bulletin reported that during a one week period in November, the SP ran 42 passenger trains, 68 freight trains, 51 light engines eastbound with 43 passenger trains, 39 freight trains, 102 light engines running westbound over Beaumont Hill.
 This averaged 49 movements a day.

 With the increase in freight traffic on the Sunset Route, the SP decided to lengthen sidings on Beaumont Hill in the 50s.
 The result was double track from Ordway to Beaumont on the west side of the hill and overlapping sidings on the east side.
 The double track was lengthened from Ordway down to Loma Linda in 1973 when the new classification yard at West Colton was under construction.
 With the increase in container traffic, the Union Pacific has continued to add double track to the Sunset Route.
 The two segments of double track between Beaumont and Cabazon (the western most long siding) had a second track added in 2000.
 The double track was extended down the hill to Garnet in 2007, reached Indio in 2008 and completed to the west side of the Colorado Bridge in 2009.
-The current project is building a bridge over the BNSF mainline at Colton.
+Another project was building a bridge over the BNSF mainline at Colton.
+The bridge over the BNSF was completed in August 2013.

 All pictures in this series are on disks 53, 54, and 55.
 You can purchase a disk and printout any of the pictures for your own use to dress up your train room or add color to a house that just cries out for more train pictures.